codsen/codsen/packages/object-merge-advanced/README.md

 All contributions are welcome.
 Please stick to [Standard JavaScript](https://github.com/feross/standard) notation and supplement the `test.js` with new unit tests covering your feature(s).

 If you see anything incorrect whatsoever, do [raise an issue](https://github.com/code-and-send/object-merge-advanced/issues).
-If you file a pull request, I'll do my best to help you to get it merged in a timely manner.
+If you file a pull request, I'll do my best to help you to get it merged promptly.
 If you have any comments on the code, including ideas how to improve things, don't hesitate to contact me by email.

 ## Difference from `object-assign`

 `object-assign` doesn't compare _types_ of what's merged.

-[object-assign](https://github.com/sindresorhus/object-assign) will simply take first argument object, overwrite second one onto it.
+[object-assign](https://github.com/sindresorhus/object-assign) will simply take first argument object, overwrite the second one onto it.
 Then it will take the result and overwrite third argument object onto it.
 And so on.
-Every subsequent object's key will overwrite any existing-one.
+Every subsequent object's key will overwrite an existing one.

-It's best to use `object-assign` when you care little about base object (first input argument), for example when it's a default values' object.
+It's best to use `object-assign` when you care little about a base object (first input argument), for example when it's a default values' object.
 In such cases, when the base object (first argument of `object-assign`) is overwritten, that's OK.

 However, when all incoming (second arg onwards) objects can contain placeholder values in a Boolean format, `object-assign` doesn't work, because any Boolean placeholder key values will overwrite base object's real values in String.

-When you want to intelligently merge objects, according to the worthiness order, 'object-merge-advanced' is the best.
+When you want to merge objects seeking maximum data retention, the 'object-merge-advanced' is the best.

 ---